The King and I: Brynner reprises the role

-Renshaw's production: 1991 to 2003
+Renshaw's production (1991–2003)

 The first major revival to break away from the original staging and interpretation was an Australian production directed by Christopher Renshaw, starring Hayley Mills as Anna, in 1991.
 Renshaw pointedly ignored the printed stage directions in the script when reshaping the piece into what he called "an authentic Thai experience".
 The production had a more sinister Siamese setting, a less elegant but more forceful Anna, and a younger King (Tony Marinyo).
 The attraction between Anna and the King was made explicit.
 Renshaw "cut a few lines and lyrics, and translated others into Thai to reinforce the atmosphere of a foreign land", and all Asian roles were played by Asian actors.
 He also asked choreographers Lar Lubovitch and Jerome Robbins to create a "spiritual" ballet, for the King's entrance in Act 1, and a procession with a sacred white elephant in Act II.
 According to Renshaw, "The reds and golds were very much inspired by what we saw at the royal palace", and set and costume elements reflected images, architecture and other designs in the palace and elsewhere in Bangkok.
 For example, the stage was framed by columns of elephant figures, a large emerald Buddha loomed over Act I, and hundreds of elephant images were woven into the set.
 Renshaw said, "The elephant is regarded as a very holy creature ... they believe the spirit of Buddha often resides in the form of the elephant."

 Stanley Green, in his Encyclopedia of the Musical Theatre, viewed the central theme of The King and I as "the importance of mutual understanding between people of differing ethnic and cultural backgrounds", but Renshaw felt the musical suffered from 1950s attitudes when "Orientalism was used as an exoticism rather than a real understanding of the particular culture."
 He stated that his production was informed by authentic Thai cultural, aesthetic and religious ideas that he learned from visiting Thailand.
 A feature in Playbill commented that the production focused on the "clash of ideologies and cultures, of East versus West".
 Theatre arts professor Eileen Blumenthal, however, called the production "a King and I for the age of political correctness".
 While she acknowledged that the musical's treatment of Asian cultures had come to be viewed as insensitive over the decades since its premiere, she argued that Rodgers and Hammerstein's script was more sensitive than most orientalist literature of its day, in that "West learns from East as well as the other way around", and that, moreover, the musical's treatment of its Asian subject is fantastical, not intended to be realistic.
 She concluded that the show is a documentary of "who we've been" in the West, and that The King and I should not be suppressed, because it is "too good".